AschPlatform/asch/docs/dapp_docs/1_hello_en.md

 # how many delegates are needed to unlock asset of a dapp?
 3

+# Enter master secret of your genesis account
+[hidden]

+# Do you want publish a inbuilt asset in this dapp?
+No
 ```

-This step created the `asch/dapps/dapp.json` file.
+This step created the `asch-test-dapp/dapp.json` file.
 ```
 {
   "name": "hello",